quinton-ashley/p5play-vscode/README.md

 ### To create a new p5play project:

-1. Open the Command Palette (with `command-shift-p` on Mac, or `ctrl-shift-p` on Windows) and then start typing and select `Create p5.js Project`.
+1. Open the Command Palette (with `command-shift-p` on Mac, or `ctrl-shift-p` on Windows) and then start typing and select `p5play: Setup p5play.js Project`.
 2. Select a new empty folder to put your project in.
 3. (optional) click the "Go Live" button in the bottom status bar to open your sketch in a browser

 ## Features

-- Creates a p5.js project by populating an empty folder with required html/css/js files.
+- Creates a p5play.js project by populating an empty folder with required html/css/js files.
 - Autocompletion and documentation for p5 keywords & functions using TypeScript definitions.
-- Avoids CDN use so that project creation can work offline.
+- Avoids CDN use so that project creation can work offline.(partially)
 - Comes bundled with other recommended VS Code extensions to make things easier for beginners & students.

 ## Troubleshooting